nikolaPantelic98/PizzaAppz/README.md

 * Apply the changes and close the dialog.
 * Download MySQL Workbench.
 * Create new database - `CREATE database pizza_ordering_system;`
-* Modify `application.properties` if needed - `spring.datasource.username` and `spring.datasource.password`
+* Modify `application.properties` if needed - `spring.datasource.username` and `spring.datasource.password` with your username and password from MySQL Workbench.
-* Run the application on localhost:8080
+* Run the application on localhost:8080.

 ## Some Images